Prostate Specific Antigen PSA

 Does Your PSA Indicate Cancer?

 Prostate Specific Antigen or PSA, is an enzyme found in a man's blood produced exclusively by prostate cells.
 An abnormal rise in PSA, can indicate Prostate Cancer.
-Higher levels of PSA can be found in the blood as prostate cancer cells begin to proliferate in an uncontrolled way.
+Higher levels of PSA are found in the blood as prostate cancer cells begin to proliferate in an uncontrolled way.

 Normal PSA levels in the blood are very small amounts between 0-2.5 ng/ml.
-As a man ages his prostate can become larger, leading to slightly higher normal levels of PSA.
+As a man ages his prostate becomes larger, leading to slightly higher normal levels of PSA.
 It is important to have your PSA and prostate exam as part of your yearly physical.

 Prostate Cancer Screen – PSA Blood Test combined with Digital Rectal Exam, DRE